On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations: Results of single iron particle combustion simulations

-$T_\mathrm{max}$ as a function of particle size also changes with respect to the continuum model.
-It is hard to distinguish any transition regime effects in this curve since due to the decreasing MAC with increasing $Z_\mathrm{O}$, the maximum temperature already decreased with respect to the continuum model. \cite{Ning2021} observed a decreasing maximum particle temperature with a decreasing particle size in the range of $25$-$54$ \textmu m.
-However, this trend is still not observed in the numerical model, and can therefore not be explained by the effect of the transition-regime heat and mass transfer.
+Figure \ref{fig:BaseTmax_Tmaxco_vsdp_O21} shows the maximum temperature ($T_\mathrm{max}$) as a function of the particle size, obtained with either the MD-informed Knudsen model or the continuum model.
+The conditions are $X_\mathrm{O_2} = 0.21$ and $T_\mathrm{g} = 300 \: \mathrm{K}$. $T_\mathrm{max}$ as a function of particle size changes with respect to the continuum model.
+It is hard to distinguish any transition regime effects in this curve since due to the decreasing MAC with increasing $Z_\mathrm{O}$, the maximum temperature already decreased with respect to the continuum model. \cite{Ning2021} observed a decreasing maximum particle temperature with a decreasing particle size in the range of $25$-$54$\textmu m. \cite{Panahi2022} did not observe the effect of particle size on the maximum temperature in the particle size range of $38$-$53$\textmu m.
+Judging from the PSD (particle size distribution) used by \cite{Panahi2022}, namely $38$-$45$\textmu m and $45$-$49$\textmu m, the particle samples did not differ significantly in diameter.
+To ensure that these distributions are not overlapping and thereby altering the influence of the particle size on the maximum temperature, a more comprehensive description of the PSD's used in the studies would be required.

-A critical diameter $d_\mathrm{p,c}$ is defined, which means that if $d_\mathrm{p} < d_\mathrm{p,c}$, it is important to include the transition regime.
-For $d_\mathrm{p,c}$ we define that If one considers $t_\mathrm{max}/t_\mathrm{max,co} < 1.10$ as the criterion, critical particle size is found to be $d_\mathrm{p,c} \approx 10$ \textmu m.
-This criterion suggests that, if one uses a continuum-based model to describe the combustion of iron particles smaller than $10$~\textmu m, the burn time can be underestimated by more than $10\%$ due to neglecting the effects of transition-regime transport phenomena.
+In the present work, an even opposite trend is observed: The maximum temperature decreases with increasing particle size.
+Since both the amount of potential heat release and thermal inertia scale with $d_\mathrm{p}^3$, the $d_\mathrm{p}$ vs $T_\mathrm{max}$ trend can be predicted and explained by examining how the heat release rate $\dot{Q}_r$ and heat loss rate $\dot{Q}_l$ scale with the particle size $d_\mathrm{p}$ (denoted as $\dot{Q}_i\left(d_\mathrm{p}\right)$).
+If the heat loss rate increased faster with particle size than the heat release rate, then the maximum temperature would decrease with an increasing particle size.
+If the heat release rate increases faster with increasing particle size than the heat loss rate, and then the maximum temperature will increase.
+To obtain the decreasing maximum particle temperature with a decreasing particle size trend, the following inequality must hold